legend80s/git-commit-msg-linter/README.md

 ### Set Linting Prompter's Language

 It will use your system's language as the default language.
-But two ways are provided also, priority from high to low.
+But two ways are provided also.
+Priority from high to low.

 #### Set in commitlinterrc.json